School for Scoundrels (1960 film): Plot

 After hearing his story, Potter assigns Palfrey to attend a selection of courses, each of which teach several ploys to gain the upper hand in various situations in life.
 Palfrey proves an apt pupil, and learns his final exam involves a field test of the skills he has picked up.
 Returning to London and observed by Potter, Palfrey proceeds to con the car dealers into giving him an Austin-Healey sports car and 100 guineas (£105) for the car they sold, claiming it's a vintage model.
-Later, at his family firm, Palfrey puts Gloatbridge in his place by pretending to arrange a merger with a larger firm, and conning him into believing his bookkeeping has gotten sloppy; this also prompts the other workers to show Palfrey better respect in the process.
+Later, at his family firm, Palfrey puts Gloatbridge in his place by pretending to arrange a merger with a larger firm, and conning him into believing his bookkeeping has become sloppy; this also prompts the other workers to show Palfrey better respect in the process.

 Finally, Palfrey challenges Delauney to a tennis rematch, using various ploys to frustrate and fluster him, causing him to lose the match and ruin his chances with April.
 As she leaves with Palfrey for a drink at his home, Delauney is puzzled when Potter passes by him, and soon learns he and Palfrey did something suspicious on the club grounds.
 At his apartment, Palfrey tries to use his new wooing tricks on April, but finds himself unable to take advantage of her.
 Before he can send her home, Delauney barges in, accompanied by Potter, and forces Palfrey to reveal the truth behind what he did.
 Although Potter advises he uses another ploy, Palfrey admits everything, leading April to embrace him upon realizing he genuinely loves her and was trying to avoid ruining this.
 Potter, disgusted by what his pupil is doing, breaks the "fourth wall" to apologise to the audience.
 As the end credits roll, Delauney travels to Yeovil, intent on enrolling in the College of Lifemanship.